-Take care not to change the crank's (ignition) position.
-Otherwise you have to redo this procedure.

-The works at the engine are finished.
-Screw the spark plugs in again.
+- Fasten the rotor carefully with the supplied - Take care not to change the crank's (ignition) position.
+Otherwise you have to redo this procedure. - The works at the engine are finished.
+Screw the spark plug in again.

-You will now have to fasten the ignition coil and the regulator to the frame of the motorcycle.
+- You will now have to fasten the ignition coil and the regulator to the frame of the motorcycle. - The coil unfortunately does not fit directly the frame holders.